WordPress/gutenberg/packages/block-directory/README.md

 <a name="removeInstalledBlockType" href="#removeInstalledBlockType">#</a> **removeInstalledBlockType**

-Returns an action object used to remove a newly installed block type.
+Returns an action object used to remove a block type from the "newly installed" tracking list.

 _Parameters_